Ednar/andreas/doc/extend.md

 Add Jump List Tasks that will appear when the Pinned Site's icon gets a right-click.
 Each Task goes to the specified URL, and gets its own mini icon (essentially a favicon, a 16x16 .ICO).
-You can add as many of these as you need.
+You can addToCart as many of these as you need.

 ```html